mpchacinski/aws_redshift_dwh/README.md

 * **artists** - all artists in music database
 * **time** - timestamps of records in songplays broken down into specific units

+## Instructions

+1. Provide AWS key and secret of a user with _AdministratorAccess_ role in the _aws_auth.cfg_ file.
+2. Run _create_redshift_cluster.py_ script to create and initiate a Redshift cluster.
+The script will also write DWH endpoint and role arn into _dwh.cfg_ file.
+3. Run _create_tables.py_ file to create staging and target tables.
+4. Run _etl.py_ to insert data into previously created tables.
+5. It will take circa 50 minutes in order to load all the data.
+6. Run _delete_redshift_cluster.py_ script to delete
+Redshift cluster.